-The Office of Diversity and Inclusion works in partnership with the Cooperating Colleges of Greater Springfield (CCGS), Office of Student Activities, Campus Ministry, the Health Center, the Counseling Center, Career Services, Disability Services and the International Programs Office.
+The Office of Diversity and Inclusion works in partnership with the Cooperating Colleges of Greater Springfield (CCGS), Office of Student Activities, Campus Ministry, the Health Center, the Counseling Center, Career Services, Student Accommodations and Support Services (SASS), and the International Programs Office.
 The Office of Diversity and Inclusion works primarily with students, faculty and staff to provide services that support and protect the personal and intellectual development of the ALANA (African-American, Latino/a, Asian-American, Native American) community, the LGBTQIA community (lesbian, gay, bisexual, transgender, queer, intersex, asexual/ally), and low-income students, single mothers, U.S. veterans, and first-generation college students at Elms College.

 Some campus multicultural activities and events that we have in the works include: